 Voices of Survivors’ tells the stories of survivors of violence against women in their own words.
 They speak of the impact violence had upon them, and how they have found the resources to move forward in their lives.
 Their stories remind us why taking a stand to prevent violence against women and girls is critical.
 More on the UN website.

-Corrective rape and murder of Duduzile Zozo, 30 June
+Rape and murder of Duduzile Zozo, 30 June

 South Africa, 7 July 2013